 Voters need jobs, not leaked jobs data.

 Two independent members of the National Statistical Commission had resigned earlier this week after the government allegedly failed to publish the report that was prepared last month.
-The report is still not public.
+The government has not yet made the report public.